petehunt/commonjs-asset-spec/commonjs-asset-spec.md

 ## Initial assumptions

-This spec assumes that your components will be delivered as CommonJS modules.
-It also assumes that your project will have a unique name; generally this will be the `name` field in `package.json`, but `package.json` and `npm` are not strictly required by this specification (though they are encouraged).
+This spec assumes that your package will contain modules that conform to the CommonJS spec.
+It also assumes that your package will have a unique name; generally this will be the `name` field in `package.json`, but `package.json` and `npm` are not strictly required by this specification (though they are encouraged).

 ## 1. Delivering static assets